-Bachelor of Science in Education - Middle School Education
+Bachelor of Science in Education - Middle Grades Education

 This degree program prepares students to teach fourth to eighth grade in the subjects of language arts, science, math and social science.
 Classes in the program focus on teaching styles, student evaluation, curriculum planning, teaching middle school students and special problems related to the field.